coliff/bootstrap-ie11/README.md

 - Fixes for navbars (using flex for `.navbar-collapse`)
 - Fixes for forms (checkboxes, switches and selects)
 - Fix for the `btn-close-white` SVG icon color
-- Fix for dark carousel previous and next SVG icons
+- Fix for dark carousel previous and next SVG icon colors
 - Adds -ms- vendor prefixes for grid layout utilities (`.align-self-auto`, `.align-self-center` and `.align-self-stretch`)

 ### Any other things to look out for